157th Air Refueling Wing: Tactical airlift mission

 During the summer of 1973, the 157th participated in a joint Army, Air Force, and National Guard-Reserve training exercise.
 The U.S. Readiness Command training, code named Boldfire 1-74, was centered at Camp Joseph T. Robinson, Arkansas.
 During Boldfire, ground personnel were airlifted aboard the unit's C-130 aircraft to Fort Campbell, Kentucky.
 They remained there throughout the exercise, maintaining aircraft.
 157th C-130s, in turn, dropped paratroops and equipment in support of ground forces.
 During this time frame, the unit also had a crew participating in Coronet Shamrock, an Air Force-wide air-drop competition.
-The 157th TAG crew won the preliminary competition at Fort Campbell, earning the right to represent the ANG in further competition.
+The 157th crew won the preliminary competition at Fort Campbell, earning the right to represent the ANG in further competition.

 The operational honors were dampened somewhat on 12 October when the 133d Aeromedical Evacuation Flight was inactivated.
 The 133rd AME Flight had been organized and federally recognized on 10 June 1961.
 The unit's 18 officers and 27 enlisted medical personnel would fill vacancies and augment medical services in the 157th TAC Clinic.

-The Energy Crisis caught up with the 157th at the end of 1973, and all flying activity was suspended from 22 December until 7 January 1974, due to fuel shortages throughout the country.
+The 1973 oil crisis caught up with the 157th at the end of 1973, and all flying activity was suspended from 22 December until 7 January 1974, due to fuel shortages throughout the country.
 In December 1974, the Group was transferred back to Military Airlift Command (MAC) when TAC's theater transport mission were transferred to MAC.